 Duration of Pre-Ovulation Pain

+You may be wondering, how long does ovulation pain last?
+It can vary, but may include multiple parts of your cycle.
 According to MedlinePlus, the pain around ovulation - known as mittelschmerz ("middle pain") - can include pre-ovulation, ovulation, and post-ovulation pain.
 Mittelschmerz occurs in only about 20 percent of women and:

 - Often peaks at ovulation